LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 ![](./images/customerResourceLeadSourceSelect.png)

-As a last step, we need to add this field to the table, otherwise, we won't be able to see it:
+As a last step, we must add this field to the table.
+Otherwise, we won't be able to see it:

 **app/Filament/Resources/CustomerResource.php**
 ```php